PatronLucas/PatronLucas.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Esteemed data scientist and computer science student at the University of Wisconsin-Milwaukee, proficienct in several programming languages and technologies.
+Data scientist and computer science student at the University of Wisconsin-Milwaukee, proficienct in several programming languages and technologies.
 Undergraduate research consisted of Markov Chains Analysis, Pulsar Search Collaborations, and Super Massive Binary Blackhole Simulations.
 My favorite [subreddit](https://www.reddit.com/r/cscareerquestions/).

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.